Amirhossein351-2/html-projec2t/README.md

-# html-projec2t
-This is for my website, Last of news
+This is site for last news, for example HCKR news!